-Chatbots are a hot topic.
-Looking at my twitter and LinkedIn feeds, the interest and excitement that is bubbling around this area is vast.
-Having worked in conversational user experience (UX) for the past 12 years, it’s exciting to see that the industry is experiencing a rapid growth, and delving into emerging technologies like bots and agents.
+Conversational AI chatbots are a hot topic.
+Looking at our Twitter and LinkedIn feeds, the interest and excitement bubbling around this area is vast.
+Having worked in conversational user experience (UX) over the last two decades, it’s exciting to see that the industry is experiencing a rapid growth, and delving into emerging technologies like bots and agents.

 There are two key areas where IVR and chatbot design are intrinsically linked: designing for conversation and persona.
-So, what can our experiences in IVR teach is for the design of these chatbots?
+So, what can our experiences in IVR teach us for the design of these chatbots?

 In a recent VoxGen and Forrester webinar on ‘Chatbots or Optimisation?’, Kerry Robinson (CEO at VoxGen) builds on the need to follow conversational norms by reminding us that language is an instinct and something that we learn from a young age.
 This means that it’s very difficult for us to unlearn.
 In conversational design, whether that be for an IVR or a chatbot, we need to leverage that instinct for language and design those conversational interactions based on how we talk to each other or how we text each other.
 And we need to follow the melody of language and to use terminology that is familiar to users.